 Over the years our trainers have seen a marked increase in the requests for consultation on aggressive behavior.
 Just 10 years ago 5% of the people who contacted us requested information on aggression issues, and now it is running at about 70%!
 What is going on these days?
 Aggression issues can come from many angles with a dog, be it from lack of exercise or mental stimulation, lack of training and proper socialization around dogs or people, or modern lifestyles that don’t allow for proper outlets of dog energy.
 Whatever the reason, the number of calls that we receive regarding aggression issues has grown dramatically.
 At Fidelio Dog Works, we take aggressive dogs very seriously.

 Aggression issues are particularly worrying to us because we’ve seen so many issues over the years develop and get to the point where the consequences are disastrous.

-Lauren and the rest of the Fidelio staff have seen so many dire consequences arise over aggression issues over the years that we want to illustrate what could happen if things go unchecked.
+Fidelio staff have seen so many dire consequences arise over aggression issues over the years that we want to illustrate what could happen if things go unchecked.

 Without resorting to mongering, here are some of the consequences we’ve encountered over the years: